thomasafroo/RISC-Machine-Project/README.md

 # Simple RISC Machine

 This is an ongoing project that implements a simple RISC Machine using Verilog and can be tested using the Intel DE1-SoC development board.
-Currently, the datapath has been
+Currently, the datapath is fully functional.

 ## Modules included
 * Register file containing eight 16-bit registers with read/write functionality